beginning of content

 The front of the eye includes the:

 The optometrist may shine a slit lamp into your eye.
-This is done to check for any issues in these areas, such as cataracts.
+This is done to check for any issues, such as cataracts.

 Checking the back of the eye

 The optometrist may do a retinal test, or ophthalmoscopy.
-This is done to check for any problems in the back of your eye, such as macular degeneration.
+This test is used to check for any problems in the back of your eye, such as macular degeneration.
 Your optometrist will look at your:

 For this test, you will be given eye drops.
 These help the optometrist to see your eyes better.
-The drops might make your eyes sensitive to light or a bit blurry for a few hours afterwards.
+The drops might make your eyes sensitive to light.
+This may make your sight a bit blurry for a few hours afterwards.

 Tonometry

-1. a machine that blows a quick puff of air into your eye
+This test measures the pressure in your eye.
+Your optometrist uses a machine that blows a quick puff of air into your eye.

 Resources and support